DavidMurrayP2P/PhotonPowerZero/USERDOCS.md

 Turn off your Pi by removing the USB Power.
 Now remove the USB cable from your desk; I want to prevent you from powering your Pi through this again.
 You must NEVER power your Raspberry Pi through that USB port while the Photon Power Zero board is attached.

-## Physically Install the Photon Power Zero on the Rasberry Pi
+## Physically Install the Photon Power Zero on the Rasberry Pi Zero

 The image below will take you to a YouTube video showing you how to carefully install the Photon Power Zero.